 - Static Categorization — Just like the other online personal finance services the main categories are predefined, while you can manage subcategories to suit your needs.

 While I think their synchronization with financial institutions works very well, their frontend user interface leaves much to be desired.
 Yodlee’s primary business is their backend service and their money-maker.
 Yodlee’s MoneyCenter free service for consumers seems like it’s an afterthought.

-The unique features available in MoneyCenter, while neat, aren’t features most individuals care about when using a service like this.
+The unique features available in MoneyCenter, while neat, are not features most individuals care about when using a service like this.
 In my experience either individuals care about budgeting or monitoring investment performance.
 With budgeting, Yodlee does an OK job with this, but it’s not as intuitive as Mint.com.
-Yodlee’s investing reporting is minimal, and would advise against using it for that purpose.
+Yodlee’s investing reporting is minimal and would advise against using it for that purpose.

 I personally prefer Personal Capital, who uses Yodlee for their financial backend.
 Unlike Personal Capital, Yodlee is light in the investing section.
 Though Yodlee is more reliable than Mint.com, and recommend it over Mint.